 HTTP Request

-HTTP request is an automation that integrates one system to another system.
-This is a good feature to use if you want to integrate FieldPro to any external system i.e. 3rd party ERP systems that has an API.
-Through the meta expression, you can re-use the result of the request to another job.
+This is a good feature to use if you want to integrate FieldPro with any external system, i.e., third-party ERP systems that have an API.
+Through the meta expression, you can reuse the request's result in another job.

-HTTP request is a job located on the Workflow, Job section on the web app as shown below:
+HTTP request is a job located in the Workflow, Job section on the web app as shown below:

 How to configure